tekassh1/Low-Level-Programming/Lab5/README.md

 # Assignment: Sepia filter in C and Assembly

-Lab Assignment: Sepia filter in C and Assembly using SIMD instructions
+Project: Sepia filter in C and Assembly using SIMD instructions

 ## Task